We've upgraded our signalling technology to make the railway more reliable in West Yorkshire.

 As part of this phase, Network Rail closed the Huddersfield and Healey Mills signal boxes, which were originally built in the 1950s.
 After three weekend closures of the route through Huddersfield, the third of which was completed in January, the first passenger trains on Monday 23 January were signalled from the York Rail Operating Centre.

-Looking ahead to phase two: The Calder Valley Route
+Looking ahead: The Calder Valley Route

 For any comments or questions regarding the project, please contact our 24-hr Network Rail national helpline on 03457 11 41 41 or visit our contact us page.